MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### PowerShell Scripts

-In some cases it may be helpful to copy a script to the containers being used during the image creation process and run it from within the container.
-Note that this process will limit any image layer caching and decrease readability of the Dockerfile.
+In some cases, it may be helpful to copy a script into the containers being used during the image creation process, and then run from within the container.
+Note - this will limit any image layer caching, and decrease readability of the Dockerfile.

 This example copies a script from the build machine, into the container using the ADD instruction.
 This script is the run using the RUN instruction.